nxtreaming/SupaMCP/python/openrouter_test/README.md

 - `--quiet` or `-q`: Minimize output, only show essential information (while still showing full LLM responses)
 - `--simulate` or `-s`: Simulate tool calls without using a real MCP server
 - `--mcp-url`: Specify a custom MCP server URL (default: `http://127.0.0.1:8080/call_tool`)
+- `--read-file` or `-r`: Read a saved response file instead of making a new request
+- `--latest-file` or `-l`: Read the most recently created response file
+- `--max-lines`: Maximum number of lines to read from the saved response file
+- `--http-client`: Test the HTTP client tool instead of the echo tool
+- `--http-url`: URL to request when testing the HTTP client tool
+- `--http-method`: HTTP method to use (GET, POST, etc.) (default: "GET")
+- `--http-headers`: HTTP headers in JSON format
+- `--http-body`: HTTP request body
+- `--http-content-type`: Content type for HTTP request body
+- `--http-timeout`: HTTP request timeout in seconds (default: 30)

 Examples: